What are LUTs

 3D LUTs or Look Up Tables are nothing more than a table of numbers that apply a color transform to an image.
-What makes them unique however is their ability to take the color information representative of 35mm motion picture film and apply it to your digital video footage.
-It's now possible to accurately emulate all the subtle nuances and color shifts of beautiful analog film on digital.
+What makes color grading LUTs unique however is their ability to apply complex color grades that can imitate the look of major motion picture films.
+It's now possible to accurately emulate all the subtle nuances and color shifts of your favorite film!

-We want to give you the popular M31 LUT from OSIRIS as well as ImpulZ Basic as a FREE gift.
+We want to give you (3) popular film LUTs based on iconic looking films from our Motion Picture Film LUTs collection as well as ImpulZ Basic film stock LUTs and the world's most popular M31 LUT from the OSIRIS LUTs as a FREE gift.
 Click Here!

 What's the Difference

-A very common question I get asked is, "What is the difference between OSIRIS and ImpulZ?"
+A very common question I get asked is, "What is the difference between Motion Picture Film LUTs and ImpulZ?"

 I do want to point out that the FREE ImpulZ Basic is only designed for generic Log and Rec709 profiles.
 If you want the LUTs to work best with your specific camera or picture profile you'll need to consider the ImpulZ Pro or ImpulZ Ultimate.